 The work and impact of the partners involved in activities through the RCE have been rated by the Dutch government via the National Educational Council as worthy of follow-up and support.
 It was acknowledged and supported by six Dutch Ministries as of 2009.

-The RCE Rhine-Meuse operates in a fascinating cross border region with a challenging multi-cultural population where 3 European languages are spoken daily and citizens of every European country work and study.
+The RCE Rhine-Meuse operated in a fascinating cross border region with a challenging multi-cultural population where 3 European languages are spoken daily and citizens of every European country work and study.

 The RCE Rhine-Meuse is acknowledged by UNU-IAS, the Institute for Applied Sciences of Unitied Nations University.